 by guest contributor Dr. Will Pooley

-This post is the first installment of a forum on the genres in which we write history.
+This post is the first installment of in our ‘Media of History’ forum.
 A series of scholars will discuss the choices they make in communicating their research and reflect upon the suitability of various media.

 When academics discuss alternative genres for presenting histories, we tend to concentrate on the usual suspects: historical fiction, biography, documentaries, and film.